© Emily Alexander

 Work toward ethical and individual

 I believe in working toward less waste in production, and toward more support of local sustainability.
 To accomplish this in my own business I shop at many surrounding thrift stores for unique and repurposable items, such as the featured Tigre d'Or and Willow Bird earrings.
-Using thrifted and small-batch beads, most of which are fair trade, means that every pair is completely unique.
+Using thrifted and small-batch beads, most of which are fair trade, means that every pair is unique.
+Except when I'm able to make some multiples because I have enough beads, or I'm able to restock my supply of fair trade beads from a local store.